Zilvaro/digitalz-research/README.md

 - Font Awesome was used to import icons.

+- Am I Responsive was used to generate mockup imagery for ReadMe file.

 - Chrome was used to test the source code using HTML5 and responsiveness.

 - GitHub was used to create the repository and to store the project's code.